Zoryn4163/SMAPI-Mods/BetterRNG/README.md

 `HarshSnowyChance`        | The weight for snow when randomising weather.
 Default 5.

 ## Compatibility
-* Works with Stardew Valley 1.3 on Linux/Mac/Windows.
+* Works with Stardew Valley 1.5.5+ on Linux/macOS/Windows.
-* Works in single-player and multiplayer, though some things may use the main player's RNG.
+* Works in single-player, multiplayer, and split-screen.
+Some things may use the main player's RNG.
 * No known mod conflicts.

 ## See also